Spinal manipulation: Biomechanics

 Spinal manipulation can be distinguished from other manual therapy interventions such as mobilization by its biomechanics, both kinetics and kinematics.

 Kinetics

-Force-time profiles measured during spinal manipulation were originally described as consisting of three distinct phases: the 'preload' phase, the 'thrust' (or 'impulse') phase, and the 'resolution' phase.
+Force-time profiles measured during spinal manipulation were originally described as consisting of three distinct phases: the 'preload' (or 'prethrust') phase, the 'thrust' (or 'impulse') phase, and the 'resolution' phase.
+During the first two phases, force is delivered primarily perpendicular to the articular surface; the preload phase provides a consistent force for several seconds until the targeted spinal segment reaches its end range of motion, a position known as the 'prethrust position'.
 Evans and Breen added a fourth 'orientation' phase to describe the first period, during which the patient is oriented into the appropriate position in preparation for the preload phase.

 Kinematics

 The kinematics of a complete spinal motion segment, when one of its constituent spinal joints is manipulated, are much more complex than the kinematics that occur during manipulation of an independent peripheral synovial joint.
 However, the events that take place in a manipulated synovial joint are the same, irrespective of whether the synovial joint in the spine or the periphery.
 Evans and Lucas defined manipulation using these events: "Separation (gapping) of opposing articular surfaces of a synovial joint, caused by a force applied perpendicularly to those articular surfaces, that results in cavitation within the synovial fluid of that joint."
 The corresponding definition for the mechanical response of a manipulation is: "Separation (gapping) of opposing articular surfaces of a synovial joint that results in cavitation within the synovial fluid of that joint."
 In turn, the action of a manipulation can be defined as: "A force applied perpendicularly to the articular surfaces."